granthverma/15-Days-React-Journey/readme.md

                     we discuss 2 approach a: basic approach , b: loop approach

-> all shortnotes in code file in hindi for better understand
+> all short-notes in code file in hindi for better understanding

 ```